-Privacy and Cookies
+Privacy and cookies

 Keele University is committed to ensuring visitors’ privacy whilst viewing University web pages.
 This page explains the types of data collected and how this information will be used.

-Keele University may also collect personal information supplied through the use of web-based forms and surveys.
-This information will not be supplied to any third party, and will only be used for subsequent communications, if indicated by you, the user, at the time of submission.
+Keele University may also collect personal information supplied through the use of online forms and surveys.
+This information will not be supplied to any third parties, and will only be used for subsequent communications, if indicated by you, the user, at the time of submission.

 In submitting your personal information online, you are agreeing that University staff may use your details for the sole purpose of conducting the business of the University.
-If at anytime you no longer wish to receive any information from Keele University, please respond to any email and state that you wish to “unsubscribe”.
+If at anytime you no longer wish to receive any information from Keele University, please respond to any email and state that you wish to ‘unsubscribe’.

 If you contact Keele University by email, we keep a record of that correspondence for the purpose of conducting University business.
 We do not add any email addresses of those who communicate with the University through email to any mailing databases, nor do we pass this to any third party unless expressly stated.

 A cookie is a small, often encrypted text file, which our website can send to your browser.
 It may then be stored on your computer, and can be accessed by our web server.
 Cookie data can then be retrieved and allow us to customise our web pages and services accordingly.

 For information on how to control your cookie settings and browser settings, or how to delete cookies on your hard drive, please visit aboutcookies.org.

 A useful tool that will enable you to control many third party tracking cookies can be found at the Network Advertising Initiative.

 Should you choose to disable, reject or block our cookies, some parts of our website may not function fully.